ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 #### Wire our plugin with the KV scheduler

-Now when descriptors are completed, we will register them in `main.go`.
-First step is to add `KVScheduler` to the `HelloWorld` plugin as a plugin dependency:
+Now when the descriptors are completed, we will register them in `main.go`.
+First step is to add the `KVScheduler` to the `HelloWorld` plugin as a plugin dependency:
 ```go
 type HelloWorld struct {
 	infra.PluginDeps